On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

 with $l\in\{1,\dots,k'\}$ and $k'+1=1$, we obtain a vector that satisfies

 uniformly for any choice of~$b_l$.
+Going through the index set $J$, we rewrite every matrix element on the right-hand side of~\eqref{rewrite-goal} as a normalized vector and collect any separate powers of $N$ in front of the sum.

 Next, we sum in the vectors using the notation of Lemma~\ref{ext-red-rule-2-cumu}.
-Going through the newly introduced vectors~\eqref{def-vector-t} in increasing order of the corresponding~$l$, we can replace some of the indices in the remaining 2-cumulants by vectors by carrying out the summations over the corresponding index~$b_{l+1}$ explicitly.
-Since all vectors are defined from the rows of the respective matrices in~\eqref{def-vector-t}, summing over the corresponding $b_{l+1}$ implies that the sum-in procedure always involves the first index of an index pair, i.e., at most two indices in each~2-cumulant are replaced by a vector.
-Moreover, the result neither involves summation over internal indices nor, as a consequence of Step~III, an index that occurs in the same~2-cumulant both as a superscript of a vector and an argument.
+Going through the newly introduced vectors~\eqref{def-vector-t} in increasing order of the corresponding~$l$, we replace

+where $b_m\neq b_{l-1},b_l,b_{l+1},b_{l+2}$ denotes some other summation index.
+Since all vectors are defined from the rows of the respective matrices in~\eqref{def-vector-t}, we always involve the first index of an index pair and thus replace at most two indices in each~2-cumulant by a vector.
+As a consequence of Lemmas~\ref{rewriting-graph} and \ref{rewriting-cumu}, the resulting term neither involves summation over internal indices (cf. Step I) nor an index that occurs in the same~2-cumulant both as a superscript of a vector and as an argument (cf. Step III).
 In Fig.~\ref{fig4} we visualize the rewriting and summing in procedure for the term on the left of Fig.~\ref{fig2}.
 The small arrows in Fig.~\ref{fig4} point to the index that will be summed in.
 Again, edge weights that are equal to zero are left out.